Contents

 Online Courses and the College of Continuing Studies

-To develop an online course, the appropriate AS academic department identifies a content expert (CE) who is paired with an instructional designer (ID) from CCS.
+To develop an online course, the appropriate A&S academic department identifies a content expert (CE) who is paired with an instructional designer (ID) from OTIDE.
 The CE and ID partner to develop the course with the CE primarily responsible for content and the ID primarily responsible for creating and organizing the course in Blackboard.
-Following completion of development, both AS and CCS review the course for technical and pedagogical best/practices.
+Following completion of development, both A&S and OTIDE review the course for technical and pedagogical best practices.

-The College of Continuing Studies compensates faculty to develop online courses in compliance with the University of Alabama Supplemental Pay Policy.
-In addition, development compensation factors include course type (does the course support an online program, core curriculum, or none), course category (new, major revision, minor revision), teaching status of content expert (adjunct, 9-month, 12-month, graduate assistant, etc.), and status of the Memorandum of Understanding (if there is an existing MOU on file).
-Course development compensation is subject to the approval of The University of Alabama academic college, the Division of Financial Affairs, and the College of Continuing Studies.
+OTIDE compensates faculty to develop online courses in compliance with the University of Alabama Supplemental Pay Policy at a flat rate depending on the teaching status of content expert (adjunct, 9-month, 12-month, graduate assistant, etc.) Course development compensation is subject to the approval of The University of Alabama academic college, the Division of Financial Affairs, and OTIDE.

 Tuition revenue share is based on the number of DL students in the online course.
-At the conclusion of each semester, CCS transfers a portion of the DL tuition revenue to the College of Arts and Sciences.
-Arts and Sciences is responsible for identifying instructors for online courses, determining online course teaching load, and compensating instructors.
+At the conclusion of each semester, OTIDE transfers a portion of the DL tuition revenue to the College of Arts and Sciences.
+This revenue is split with the departments that offered the course, and departments are responsible for identifying instructors for online courses, determining online course teaching load, and compensating instructors.

 Online Course Certification